-A satire of Stalinist Russia, Animal Farm tells of the revolt of the animals of Manor Farm against their human masters.
-Led by the pigs Snowball (Lenin) and Napoleon (Stalin), the animals attempt to create a utopian society.
+A satire of Stalinist Russia, this story tells of the revolt of the animals of Manor Farm against their human masters.
+Led by the pigs Snowball (Trotsky) and Napoleon (Stalin), the animals attempt to create a utopian society.
 Soon, however, Napoleon gets a taste for power, drives out Snowball, and establishes a totalitarian regime as brutal and corrupt as any human society.
-Manor Farm becomes a world where all animals are equal--but some are more equal than others.Written by
+Manor Farm becomes a world where all animals are equal, but some are more equal than others.Written by

 9 of 9 people found this review helpful.

 Was this review helpful to you?